microsoft/typespec/docs/extending-typespec/codefixes.md

 - `id`: A unique identifier for the code fix.
 - `label`: A human-readable label for the code fix.
 - `fix`: The implementation of the codefix.
-Takes in a context that allows to do patch operation on the source code.
+Takes in a context that allows patch operations on the source code.
 The fix function should return the list of changes to apply to the source code.

 ```ts
 import { defineCodeFix, getSourceLocation, type IdentifierNode } from "@typespec/compiler";